The best events are always memorable.

 Unfortunately, the worst ones are too.

-Whether you are organizing a conference or participating as a sponsor, you have the opportunity to be memorable.
-And, the best way to do this is through event branding.
-You can build on a current campaign, create a theme, or provide guests with an interactive activity, but it all comes down to creating an experience.
+For both the host, organizing and promoting the event, and the sponsor, running a booth designed to generate awareness and leads, events provide a unique opportunity to be memorable.
+You can build on a current campaign, create a theme, or provide guests with an interactive activity, but it all comes down to creating an experience while building your brand.

 That experience lies in the details.
 Some of these details are based on precise event planning and event management.
 The other details (the fun ones) come down to creativity.
 (This happens to be my favorite part of any marketing strategy!)